RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/FeasibleDomain.md

 plt.show()
 ```

-When the voltage is low, there is only a reactive power control which is activated.
-Thus, everything works as
+When the voltage is low, only the reactive power control is activated (vertical segment at
-depicted in the previous dedicated section and the choice of the projection may change the operation points for the
-lowest voltages.
+$P^{\mathrm{th.}}$); similar to what we saw in the $Q(U)$ control section.

-When the voltage is high, there are two phases:
+When the voltage is high, there are two stages:

-1. Between 230 V and 240 V, only the reactive power decreases to reach the symmetrical point (with respect to the
+1. Between 230 V and 240 V, only the reactive power changes: It increases on the vertical segment
-   x-axis) of the 205 V operation point.
+   to reach the perimeter of the disk.
-2. Between 245 V and 250 V, the active power control reduces the active power to reach 0 W above 250 V.
+2. Between 245 V and 250 V, the active power control starts reducing the active power until it
+   reaches 0 W at 250 V.

 #### Active power control first

-In this section, the active power control is activated at 240 V and fully used above 245 V. Then, at 245 V, the
+Here, the active power control is activated at 240 V and fully used above 245 V. Then, at 245 V, the
-reactive control power starts and is fully activated at 250 V.
+reactive power control starts and is fully activated at 250 V.

-In the following script such control is used on a network with a single-phase load connected to a single bus:

 ```python
 import numpy as np

 from roseau.load_flow import Q_, FlexibleParameter, Control, Projection

 # Flexible parameter
 fp = FlexibleParameter(